asavinov/prosto/docs/text/why.md

 In traditional approaches to data processing, we frequently need to produce a new table even though we need to define a new attribute.
 For example, in SQL, a new relation has to be produced even if we want to define a new calculated attribute.
 We also need to produce a new relation (using join) if we want to add a column with data from another table.
 Data aggregation by means of groupby operation produces a new relation too, although the goal is to compute a new attribute.

-Thus in many quite important cases, processing data using *only* set operations is counter-intuitive.
-In particular, this is why map-reduce, join-groupby (including SQL) and similar approaches require high expertise and are error-prone.
-The main unique novel feature of `Prosto` is that it adds mathematical *functions* (implemented as columns) to its model by significantly simplifying data processing and analysis.
-Now, if we want to define a new attribute then we can do it directly without defining a new unnecessary table, collection or relation.
+> In many important cases, processing data using *only* set operations is counter-intuitive, and this is why map-reduce, join-groupby (including SQL) and similar set-oriented approaches require high expertise and are error-prone

+The main unique novel feature of `Prosto` is that it relies on a different formal basis:

+> `Prosto` adds mathematical *functions* (implemented as columns) to its model by significantly simplifying data processing and analysis

+Now, if we want to define a new attribute then we can do it directly without defining new unnecessary tables, collections or relations.
+New columns are defined in terms of other columns (in different tables) and this makes this model similar to how spreadsheets work but instead of cells we use columns.
+For comparison, if in spreadsheets we could define a new cell as `A1=B2+C3`, then in `Prosto` we could define a new column as `Column1=Column2+Column3`.
+The main theoretical challange is in introducing a set of column operations between columns in *multiple* tables in such a way that these operations effectively replace relational operations (join and groupby) and cover most important use cases.
+How it is done is described in [[2]](#1). `Prosto` with `Column-SQL` is one possible implementation of this model.

 Below we describe three use cases where applying set operations is an unnecessary and counter-intuitive step.
 The example data model shown in this diagram is used for demonstration purposes.
 (Note however that it does not exactly corresponds to the use cases.)